vinckr/site/content/blog/open-source-stylecheck.md

 Create a folder for your styles `mkdir -p vale/styles`.
 Put the styles in this folder.
 I started with the [boilerplate styles](https://github.com/errata-ai/vale-boilerplate/tree/master/styles) and modified them, but you can use whatever style suits you.

 You can now add custom vocabulary if needed.
 Inside `styles` you can find the Vocab folder containing `acccept.txt` and `reject.txt`; if not create them.
-I don't use Vale to check spelling at the moment, the problem is that it is checking the spelling in all the links, which I often dont control.
+I don't use Vale to check spelling at the moment, the problem is that it's checking the spelling in all the links, which I often dont control.

 Now you can run Vale like so: